rabbitmq/rabbitmq-website/site/ssl.md

 ### <a id="peer-verification-clients" class="anchor" href="#peer-verification-clients"></a>

-Thus it is possible to create an encrypted TLS connection <em class="">without</em> having to verify certificates.
+Thus it is possible to create an encrypted TLS connection _without_ having to verify certificates.
 Client libraries usually support both modes of operation.

 When peer verification is enabled, it is common for clients to also check whether the